 To ensure that all electronic devices are secured by a password of a certain complexity, and to ensure that more sensitive devices have more complicated passwords.

-Network Passwords - All network passwords will be at least eight characters long with a maximum length of 20 characters.
-All network passwords are required to contain at least one lower case letter and one upper case letter.
+Network Passwords - All network passwords will be a minimum of eight characters long with a maximum length of 20 characters.
+All network passwords must contain at least one lower case letter and one upper case letter.
 Passwords must also be a combination of letters and numbers; letters and symbols; or letters, numbers and symbols.
 All network passwords are required to be changed every 180 days.
 When a network password is changed, password used must not be any of the passwords you have used within the previous 500 days.